Manna Dey: Early career (1942–1953)

 Shankar Rao Vyas taught Manna Dey the songs and he chose to sing them in his uncle's distinct style.
-And thus started the illustrious career with the first song "Gayi tu gayi Seeta sati" (Ram Rajya, 1943).
+And thus started the illustrious career with his first solo song "Gayi Tu Gayi Seeta Sati" from the film Ram Rajya in 1943.
+The song remarked then Dey as a singer of devotional songs, and got the attention of music composers.
+The song was the only film song that Mahatma Gandhi heard.